Oregon City Dry Rot Repair That Goes to the Source — Licensed, Owner-Run & Fully Warranted

 Moisture Source Investigation Before Any Wood Removal

-Fix the Moisture Source Before Repairing Wood
+Fix the Moisture Source Before the Wood

 Remove All Compromised Wood

-Rebuild With New Dimensional Lumber & Weather Seal
+New Dimensional Lumber, Reassembly, and Weather Seal

 Targeted Dry Rot Repair — Single Location, Confirmed Scope